Samuel Mudd: Booth connection

 According to a statement made by associated conspirator George Atzerodt, discovered long after his death and recorded while he was in federal custody on May 1, 1865, Mudd knew in advance about Booth's plans; Atzerodt was sure the doctor knew, he said, because Booth had "sent (as he told me) liquors and provisions ... about two weeks before the murder to Dr. Mudd's."

 Although that is true, some historians believe there may have been other reasons behind Mudd's relationship with Booth.
 The trial brought forth many theories of Mudd's involvement in the assassination of Lincoln.
 One theory posits that Mudd was involved in a completely different conspiracy to gain an upper hand for the southern states.
 Prior to killing Lincoln, Booth had intended to kidnap the president and ransom him and other political affiliates of the Union for a large sum of money.
 This plan was in effect until the night of the assassination, when Booth met up with Atzerodt, David Herold, and Lewis Powell (Note: Lewis Powell (conspirator) gave his name as "Lewis Payne" when he was arrested at Mary Surratt's house, days after the murder.) and disclosed the plot to assassinate the president instead.
 Following the assassination, Powell came forth by stating that Booth had not told him until this meeting and that the other men did not know about the plot until the night of the assassination.
-This supports the theory that Mudd may have been an accomplice to the plot to kidnap the president, but not a conspirator to the assassination.
+This supports the theory that Mudd was an accomplice to a plot to kidnap the president, but not a conspirator to the assassination.